skurapati583/Java-DataStructures-Examples/README.md

 - Searching starts with middle element of sorted array.
 If target element is less than middle element, then search in left side and continues there iteratively.
 - If target element is greater than middle element, then search occurs in right side and continues there iteratively.

+### 10. Read/Write Text File

+- BufferedWriter and BufferedReader classes are simplest classes for read/write of text file

 ## Questions

 **1. Why strings are immutable?**